• Skip to primary navigation

 6. Reduce speed to low and alternately add flour mixture and milk in about 3 stages.

-7. Spoon one tablespoon batter into each muffin cup.
+7. Spoon one tablespoon batter into each muffin cup (we love a cookie scoop for this if you’ve got one).
 Top with a generous teaspoon of cinnamon mixture.
 Spoon remaining batter on top of each muffin, and then sprinkle with a generous topping of cinnamon mixture.

 8. Bake for 15-20 minutes until a toothpick inserted in the center of a muffin comes out clean.
 Cool in the muffin tin until the muffins are cool enough to take out, and then remove and finish cooling on a rack.